 Dredging will be performed with a cutter head dredge, a dragline type dredge, or other suitable dredging technique.
 Silt curtains or other means of limiting turbidity in the existing forebay will be used as required by applicable permits, and other measures to minimize potential effects will be implemented as described in Section 3.2.10.8, Dredging and Riprap Placement, and in Appendix 3.F, General Avoidance and Minimization Measures, AMM6 Disposal and Reuse of Spoils, Reusable Tunnel Material, and Dredged Material.
 Dredged material suitable for use in constructing the new embankments will be stockpiled within the construction area limits and reused.
 Unsuitable material will be disposed as described in Section 3.2.10.6, Dispose Spoils.
-As described there, up to 7,000,000 cubic yards of dredged material will be produced.
-It is assumed for the purposes of this analysis that all of that material will be classified as unsuitable and require disposal, but the material will be evaluated and re-used in embankment construction to the extent feasible.
+As described there, up to 7,000,000 cubic yards of dredged material will be classified as unsuitable and require disposal, but the material will be evaluated and re-used in embankment construction to the extent feasible.